History of Woolley Edge services

 See also: M1 Service Area Planning

-The formulas required that a service area be built here, but the traffic levels were forecast to be low.
+The formulas required that a service area be built near here, but the traffic levels were forecast to be low.
 Woolley Edge was the most suitable site available, but it still had unstable coal seams running beneath it and a tunnel ventilation shaft to contend with.

 Interested developers were invited to submit their applications to build Woolley Edge in 1966, but nobody replied.
-This was the system's first failure, and there was a feeling of hopelessness that all interest had been lost.
+This was the system's first failure, and there was a feeling of hopelessness and that all interest had been lost.

 A developer needed to be found, so the Ministry spun the disaster into an opportunity, opening a new round of bids that would be more geared towards oil companies, rather than caterers.
 Controversially, applicants only needed to sell one brand of fuel.
 They were also allowed to use temporary buildings for the first 10 years, and a minimum spend of £90,000 per side was requested.